devtron-labs/devtron/docs/user-guide/creating-application/eso/hashicorp-eso.md

    namespace: <namespace>
 ```

-**Note:** Please note that you don't need to create the Kubernetes secret every time you create an External Secret for the corresponding namespace.
+**Note**: Please note that you don't need to create the Kubernetes secret every time you create an External Secret for the corresponding namespace.

 Once you have created the generic secret, follow these steps in the application's Secrets section:

-**1. Create a new secret.**
+**1. Create a new secret**

 To add a new secret to the application, go to the `App Configuration` section of the application.
-Then, navigate to the left pane and select the `Secrets` option and click on the `Add Secret` button.
+Then, navigate to the left pane and select the `Secrets` option and click the **Add Secret** button.

 ![](https://devtron-public-asset.s3.us-east-2.amazonaws.com/images/creating-application/secrets/hc-add-secret.jpg)

 **2. Select `HashiCorp Vault` as the External Secret Operator**

-After clicking on the `Add Secret` button, select `HashiCorp Vault` from the dropdown menu for the `Data type` option.
+After clicking the **Add Secret** button, select `HashiCorp Vault` from the dropdown menu for the `Data type` option.
 Provide a name for the secret you are creating, and then proceed to configure the external secret as described in the next step.

 ![](https://devtron-public-asset.s3.us-east-2.amazonaws.com/images/creating-application/secrets/hc-secret-type.jpg)

-**3. Configure secret:**
+**3. Configure the secret**

 To configure the external secret that will be fetched from HashiCorp Vault for your application, you will need to provide specific details using the following key-value pairs: